Notice of Privacy Practice

 Your Right to Access: You have the right to see and obtain a copy of certain health information we maintain about you such as medical records and billing records.
 If we maintain a copy of your health information electronically, you will have the right to request that we provide a copy of your health information in an electronic format to you.
 You can also request that we provide a copy of your information to a third party that you identify.
 In some cases, you may receive a summary of this health information.

-You must make a written request to inspect or obtain a copy your health information or have your information sent to a third party.
+You must make a written request to inspect or obtain a copy of your health information or have your information sent to a third party.
 In certain limited circumstances, we may deny your request to inspect and copy your health information.
 If we deny your request, you may have the right to have the denial reviewed.
-We may charge a reasonable fee for any copies.
+We may charge a reasonable cost-based fee for any copies.

 Your Right to Request Amendments: You have the right to ask to amend certain health information we maintain about you such as medical records and billing records if you believe the information is wrong or incomplete.